Back to School Anxiety - Psychologist's Thoughts

 Going back to school can be a lot to take in for young children.
 They can become anxious and emotional at the thought.
 These reactions are likely due to the average day in school being filled with many stress factors like having to be separate from parents, managing peer pressure, dealing with academic expectations and navigating crowded and noisy school hallways.
 Hence, there’s a possibility for our children to experience anxiety when they go back to school.
 Therefore, In this article, learn how to help children with back to school anxiety.

-These are just a handful of stress factors that children face every day in school.
-There is also the child’s temperament, their home situation and any learning difficulties the child has which can impact on how they feel about school.
+However, these are just a handful of stress factors that our children can face every day in school.
+There is also the child’s nature, their home situation and any learning difficulties the child has which can impact how they feel about school.

 For children who already have long-standing anxiety problems, going back to school after holidays or a period of illness can be very stressful for them.
 For other children, psychologists have found that there are certain signs to look out for.

 1) They continually want the parent to reassure them that they will be alright.
 They keep asking questions like: “What if I am not in the same class with my friends?”
 “What if nobody wants to sit with me?” “ Will everything be alright?”